addetz/addetz.github.io/_posts/2020-12-28-fighting-new-job-fears.markdown

 Without the office visit, it might be hard to get an idea of what working there might be like.

 ### Interview questions
 - **What would a typical week/sprint look like for me?** - this interesting question will give you an idea of what the day to day work will be like and whether it suits you.
-You'd want to find out what the working schedule will be like, how much flexi time they offer and what regular meetings would be part of your schedule
+You'd want to find out what the working schedule will be like, how much flex time they offer and what regular meetings would be part of your schedule
 - **What are your long term plans regarding remote work?** - you should make sure that their long term plans will suit you - whether you wish to be permanently remote or not, your prospective employer should be aligned to what you're looking for
 - **What is your Learning&Development(L&D) culture like?** - the L&D culture is a good indicator of how dedicated the company is to investing into the growth of their employees and whether they might be a good fit for you longer term